Editorial & Neutrality Standards

 No. Classifications cannot be purchased or influenced commercially.
 Updates follow governed evidence rules and review controls. - How do you decide when to reclassify a company?

-When evidence indicates a change in primary activity (for example, product mix, revenue share, operational function, or M&A activity).
+Reclassification occurs when evidence indicates a change in primary activity, such as product mix, revenue share, operational function, or structural change.
 Reclassifications follow senior review under the Classification Methodology. - Has this editorial framework been used in academic or professional research?

 Yes.
 Independent researchers and professional publications have referenced SICCODE.com’s classification standards.
-See our Citations & Academic Recognition page for documented examples. - Are articles authored by individuals?
+See Citations & Academic Recognition for documented examples. - Are articles authored by individuals?